qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 When you try to handle many different business requests, one solution is to create a flexible rules engine.
 Configuring the rules engine can handle all of the requests.

-However then a tradeoff befome salient:
+However then a tradeoff become salient:

 - If the rules engine is high in abstraction level, doing a lot of predefined things under-the-hood, then: it will be unadaptive when a new requirement clashes with predefined behavior.
 [Simple interface = hardcoded defaults = less customizability](./About%20Code%20Reuse,%20Polymorphism%20and%20Abstraction#simple-interface--hardcoded-defaults--less-customizability).
 - If the rules engine is low in abstraction level, then doing things will require more configuration.
 It's not more convenient than just coding.
 It becomes a new DSL.
 The new DSL is often worse than mainstream languages because: